 The title alone invites endless speculation.
 Quantum computing is likely to change considerably the technology landscape, but what about “fundamental” physics?
 Will it change that too very much or not much at all?

 All of the talk is interesting, but there is one transparency that I find particularly intriguing (transparency number 48 out of 49).
 Here it is:

-So he thinks Matrix M-theory cannot be simulated efficiently by a quantum computer, although quantum field theory can be.
+So he thinks Matrix M-theory cannot be simulated efficiency by a quantum computer, although quantum field theory can be.
 Or at least he thought this 10 years ago.
 I wonder if he has changed his mind since then.
 I hope Preskill will be proven wrong (or right) in the near future by someone.
 String Theorists, get to work.

 Should physical theories be required to satisfy certain complexity constraints, and can such requirements serve to winnow out a lot of bad theories?
 Maybe if the time evolution of a version of string theory cannot be simulated with polynomial efficiently, on a quantum computer, then that version of string theory should be considered kaput and verboten?